-During last two decades the GAIDA Festival has become very prestigious event not only for Lithuanian music lovers but also for international audiences that numerously attend concerts of the festival.
+Over the years, the GAIDA Festival has become very prestigious event not only for Lithuanian music lovers but also for international audiences that numerously attend concerts of the festival.
 In last 10 years the Festival achieved strong increase of all audiences, more than 7000 people attend the Festival every year.
 Almost all venues of the Festival are full of listeners, especially at the exceptional concerts of the Festival which is so proud of them – to name just some:

 world-famous composers such as Philip Glass & The Philip Glass Ensemble, Steve Reich and Musicians, Terry Riley, Thomas Adès, Gavin Bryars Ensemble, Michael Nyman Band, Heiner Goebbels with theatre productions „Eraritjaritjaka“ and „Max Black“, Michael Gordon, David Lang, Julia Wolfe, Magnus Lindberg, Luca Francesconi, Kaija Saariaho, Georg Friedrich Haas, Francesco Filidei, Rebecca Saunders, Liza Lim, top-class international ensembles such as Kronos Quartet, London Sinfonietta, Bang On A Can All-Stars, Theatre of Voices & Paul Hillier, The Hilliard Ensemble, Ensemble Modern, musikFabrik, Quatuor Diotima, Les Percussion de Strasbourg, Slagwerk den Haag, Third Coast Percussion, Mantra Percussion, SŌ Percussion, most recognized soloists such as Pierre-Laurent Aimard, Kirill Gerstein, Laurie Anderson, Meredith Monk, Tanya Tagaq, Fatima Miranda, Francesco Tristano, Colin Currie, Markus Stockhausen, Kari Kriikku, Francesco Dillon, Domenico Nordio, Gavriel Lipkind, Manuel Blanco, well-known electronic music artists such as Autechre, Squarepusher, Alva Noto, Ryoji Ikeda, Robert Henke, Max Cooper, Andy Stott, Mouse on Mars, Byetone, Kangding Ray, Franck Vigroux and many more.